isomerpages/sportsg-safesport/_faq/Reporting.md

 ##### **5. Can I make a report on someone else's behalf?**

 Yes, you may.
-Do note that Safe Sport will contact the Affected Person to inform of its decision to proceed with the investigation if there is a risk of imminent harm to any person.
+Do note that Safe Sport will contact the Affected Party to inform of its decision to proceed with the investigation if there is a risk of imminent harm to any person.

 ##### **6. Can I choose to remain anonymous?**